-CIS 271 CISCO II (3T) 3 credits Prerequisite: CIS 270

-This course is the second part of a four part curriculum leading to Cisco Certified Network Associate (CCNA) certification.
+CIS 271 CISCO II (3T) 3 credits Prerequisite: CIS 270 This course is the second part of a four part curriculum leading to Cisco Certified Network Associate (CCNA) certification.
 This course concentrates on router configuration.
-After completing this course the student will be able to: prepare the initial configuration of a router and enable IP; control router passwords and identification; configure IP addresses; add the RIP and IGRP routing protocols to a configuration.
+After completing this course the student will be able to prepare the initial configuration of a router and enable IP; control router passwords and identification; configure IP addresses; and add the RIP and IGRP routing protocols to a configuration.

-CIS 272 CISCO III (3T) 3 credits PREREQUISITE: CIS 271
+CIS 272 CISCO III (3T) 3 credits PREREQUISITE: CIS 270

 This course is the third part of a four part curriculum leading to Cisco Certified Network Associate (CCNA) certification.
 This course concentrates on LAN design, routing, switching, and network administration.
-After completing this course the student will be able to: describe LAN segmentation using bridges, routers, and switches; distinguish between cut-through and store and forward LAN switching; describe the operation of the Spanning Tree Protocol and its benefits; describe the benefits of virtual LANs.
+After completing this course the student will be able to describe LAN segmentation using bridges, routers, and switches; distinguish between cut-through and store and forward LAN switching; describe the operation of the Spanning Tree Protocol and its benefits; and describe the benefits of virtual LANs.

-CIS 273 CISCO IV (3T) 3 credits PREREQUISITE: CIS 272
+CIS 273 CISCO IV (3T) 3 credits PREREQUISITE: CIS 272 This sources is the fourth part of a four part ourrigulum

 This course is the fourth part of a four part curriculum leading to Cisco Certified Network Associate (CCNA) certification.
 This course concentrates on WANs and WAN design.
-After completing this course, the student will be able to: differentiate between LAPB, Frame Relay, ISDN, HDLC, PPP, and DDR; list commands to configure Frame Relay LMIs, maps, and sub interfaces; identify PPP operations to encapsulate WAN data on Cisco routers; identify ISDN protocols, function groups, reference points, and channels; describe Cisco's implementation of ISDN BRI.
+After completing this course, the student will be able to differentiate between LAPB, Frame Relay, ISDN, HDLC, PPP, and DDR; list commands to configure Frame Relay LMIs, maps, and sub interfaces; identify PPP operations to encapsulate WAN data on Cisco routers; identify ISDN protocols, function groups, reference points, and channels; and describe Cisco's implementation of ISDN BRI.